Bangladesh says it's in talks with Myanmar on Rohingya repatriation deal

 “Bangladesh and Myanmar are in the process of negotiation for a bilateral agreement for repatriation of displaced people and expect to form a Joint Working Group to facilitate the repatriation,” said a ministry statement, quoting remarks by Foreign Minister Abul Hasan Mahmood Ali at a meeting with his Japanese counterpart in Dhaka on Sunday.

-A senior aide to Ali said he would leave for Myanmar late on Sunday to attend an Asia-Europe (ASEM) meeting on Monday and Tuesday and would stay on another couple of days for bilateral talks on the Rohingyas.
+A senior aide to Ali said he would leave for Myanmar late on Sunday to attend an Asia-Europe (ASEM) meeting on Monday and Tuesday and would stay on another couple of days for bilateral talks on the Rohingya.

-The official said Ali hoped for an agreement on allowing Rohingyas to return to Myanmar.
+The official said Ali hoped for an agreement on allowing Rohingya to return to Myanmar.
 “Both countries have almost reached an understanding on this issue and there are a few points (still) to be agreed ...
 We hope to reach an agreement.”

-“We support Bangladesh’s efforts towards a lasting solution, including the repatriation of displaced persons,” Japanese Foreign Minister Taro Kona told Ali at their meeting, where Tokyo pledged $18.6 million in aid to ease the Rohingya crisis.
+There was no immediate comment from Myanmar.
+On Nov.
+1, Myanmar insisted it was ready to set up a repatriation process but voiced fears Bangladesh was delaying an accord to first get international aid money.
+A senior Bangladesh home ministry official described the accusation as outrageous.

+Stung by international criticism and accusations of ethnic cleansing of the Rohingya, Myanmar’s de facto leader, Aung San Suu Kyi, has said Rohingyas who can prove they were resident in Myanmar would be accepted back.

-Last week a United Nations General Assembly committee called on Myanmar to end military operations that have “led to the systematic violation and abuse of human rights” of Rohingya Muslims.
+Last week a United Nations General Assembly committee called on Myanmar to end military operations that have “led to the systematic violation and abuse of human rights” of Rohingya.

 The move revived a U.N. resolution that was dropped last year due to Myanmar’s progress on human rights.

-However, in the past three months there has been a Rohingya exodus to Bangladesh after Myanmar armed forces began an operation against Rohingya militants who attacked 30 security posts and an army base in Rakhine on Aug.
+However, in the past three months there has been a Rohingya exodus to Bangladesh after the Myanmar military began an operation against Rohingya militants who attacked 30 security posts and an army base in Rakhine on Aug.
 25.

 Myanmar’s army released a report on Monday denying all allegations of rapes and killings by security forces, days after replacing the general in charge of the military operation.